-FI-R10 - Phaseout of coal investments: Financial institutions should establish a policy within six months from the time of target approval that they will phase out financial support to coal across all their activities in line with a full phaseout of coal by 2030 globally.
-Notably, this includes immediately ceasing all financial or other support to coal companies that are building new coal infrastructure or investing in new or additional thermal coal expansion, mining, production, utilization (i.e., combustion), retrofitting, or acquiring of coal assets.
+FI-R10 - Phaseout of thermal coal investments: Financial institutions should establish a policy within six months from the time of target approval that they will phase out financial support to thermal coal across all their activities in line with a full phaseout by 2030 globally.
+Notably, this includes immediately ceasing all financial or other support to thermal coal companies that are building new infrastructure or investing in new or additional thermal coal expansion, mining, production, utilization (i.e., combustion), retrofitting, or acquiring of coal assets.

-Coal companies are defined as companies with greater than 5 percent of revenues from coal mining, coal exploration and drilling, coal mining services, coal processing, coal trading, coal transport and logistics, coal equipment manufacturing, operations and maintenance (O&M) services, engineering, procurement and construction (EPC) services, transmission and distribution of coal-fired electricity, coal to liquids (Ctlg) and coal to gas (CtG).
+Coal companies are defined as companies with greater than 5 percent of revenues from thermal coal mining, exploration and drilling, mining services, processing, trading, transport and logistics, equipment manufacturing, operations and maintenance (O&M) services, engineering, procurement and construction (EPC) services, transmission and distribution of coal-fired electricity, coal to liquids (Ctlg) and coal to gas (CtG).

-FI-R11 - Disclosure of Fossil Fuel Investments and Lending: Financial institutions with approved SBTs, should annually disclose the annual investments (public equity, private equity, corporate bonds), direct project financing and lending to fossil fuel (oil, gas, and thermal coal) projects and companies in U.S. dollar amount (or other currencies) (See FI-R12 for recommendations on where to disclose).
+FI-R11 - Disclosure of Fossil Fuel Investments and Lending: Financial institutions with approved SBTs should annually disclose the annual investments (public equity, private equity, corporate bonds), direct project financing and lending to fossil fuel (oil, gas, and thermal coal) projects and companies in U.S. dollar amount (or other currencies) (See FI-R12 for recommendations on where to disclose).